Equity, Diversity, Decolonization and Inclusion

 Policies & procedures

-• Motion to form a department committee to support and facilitate ongoing conversations about anti-racism, equity, diversity, and inclusion within the Department of Theatre.
-This committee will include representation from graduate and undergraduate students, staff, and faculty, and will report to the department.
-At least one member of the committee will liaise with the newly formed AMPD-wide seed committee (and any subsequent standing committee at the Faculty level) and the IBPOC Artists Association.
+• Departmental DEDI committee convened with a mandate to support and facilitate ongoing conversations about anti-racism, equity, diversity, and inclusion within the Department of Theatre & Performance.
+The committee will include representation from graduate and undergraduate students, staff, and faculty, and will report to the department.
+At least one member of the committee will liaise with the AMPD-wide DEDI committee (and any subsequent standing committee at the Faculty level) and the IBPOC Artists Association.

-• Area-specific policies to acknowledge and address past harms and work towards harm reduction.
-See Acting Area documents.
-Production Area “ad hoc” agreement
+• The committee will continue to develop recommendations for area-specific policies to acknowledge and address past harms and work towards harm reduction.

 • First formal meeting of EDI committee